-It is our view that every security needs to be looked on a case-by-case basis and cross-sector comparisons are often only of limited relevance.
-That said, governance efficacy is directly comparable across industries and geographies and should take an equal emphasis in any ESG-led analysis.
+It is our view that every security needs to be assessed on a standalone basis and cross-sector comparisons are often only of limited relevance.
+That said, governance efficacy is directly comparable across industries and geographies, and should take an equal emphasis in any ESG-led analysis.

-It is our opinion that if an investor uses external research as its primary information source, it may lead to making poor choices.
+It is our opinion that if an investor uses external research as its primary information source, it may lead to poor choices being made.
 For example, if you are analysing an industry that is universally "bad" and the scores are relative and percentile-based, then problems exist.
-In such a circumstance, external scores will demonstrate half of this universe operating with above-average scores despite the entire universe being bad.
+In such a circumstance, external scores will demonstrate half of this universe operating with above-average scores, despite the entire universe being bad.
 This is a compromise we are not willing to make.
 Indeed, our ESG process has been specifically designed to address many of the pitfalls we highlight.